oozdal/oozdal/README.md

 - [Icebreaker App](https://github.com/oozdal/ice-breaker-app): The app finds the person on LinkedIn and provides a short summary about that person.
 Up and running on [Render](https://ice-breaker-app.onrender.com/)

 - [TodoList App](https://github.com/oozdal/to-do-list-api): Todo List App is a FullStack Application built using FastAPI and SQLAlchemy.
-Up and running on [Render](https://to-do-list-api-0o37.onrender.com/auth/)
+Up and running on [Render](https://to-do-list-api-0o37.onrender.com/auth/) and [Railway](https://to-do-list-api-production-29ce.up.railway.app)

 - [PDF Bundle](https://github.com/oozdal/pdf-bundle): PDF Bundle extracts text from PDFs in AWS S3, splits it, stores vector embeddings in Pinecone, and uses query vector embeddings based on cosine similarities for efficient search and retrieval.
 Up and running on [Railway](https://pdf-bundle-production.up.railway.app/docs).